enumag/enumag.cz/source/_posts/2016-11-02-symfony-validator-conditional-constraints.md

     public function getGroupSequence()
     {
         return [
-            // Include the default group to validate the $type property as well.
+            // Include the "Client" group to validate the $type property as well.
-            'Default',
+            // Note that using the "Default" group here won't work!
+            'Client',
             // Use either the person or company group based on whether company is filled or not.
-            $this->type === TYPE_COMPANY ? 'company' : 'person',
+            $this->type === self::TYPE_PERSON ? 'person' : 'company',
         ];
     }
 }